julian-molina/Documentation/pages/suite/suite-how-troubleshoot-an-issue.md

 ### 10. May this be an issue related to your particular setup?

-Deploying and running Superalgos in complex or very particular setups augments the probability of issues related to the setup itself, which may be very hard or even impossible for the team to reproduce.
+Deploying and running Superalgos in complex or very particular setups augments the probability of issues related to the setup itself, which may be very hard or even impossible for the Team to reproduce.
 The team will investigate issues that happen while running Superalgos in your local machine, or while running in a classic [trading farm](suite-fundamental-trading-farms-concepts.html) setup as described in the documentation.
 We can not investigate issues unrelated to the software itself.

 If you have issues with a particular setup, feel free to ask for help from other users in the community, but do not open an issue for the Team to look into.